 New Haven Unified School District, California

-- Ending a 14-day strike, members of the New Haven Teachers Association (NHTA) ratified a salary agreement with the New Haven Unified School District (NHUSD) Sunday.
+- Ending a 14-day strike, members of the New Haven Teachers Association (NHTA) ratified a salary agreement with the New Haven Unified School District (NHUSD).
 Sixty percent of members voted to approve the agreement, which gives teachers a 3% on-schedule raise for the current school year, effective Jan.
 1, 2019 (so roughly 1.5% for 2018-19).
-They will also receive a one-time 2.5% bonus for this year, an additional 1% raise for the 2019-20 school year, and potentially another 1% for 2019-20 if revenues are higher than expected.
+The agreement also includes a one-time 2.5% bonus for this year, an additional 1% raise for the 2019-20 school year, and potentially another 1% for 2019-20 if revenues are higher than expected.

 - The extended work stoppage was marked by contentious school board meetings, a parent-led effort to recall board members and 200 hours of negotiations.
 The strike began with the union demanding a 10% raise over two years and arguing that the district has put money into reserves instead of increasing salaries.
 The NHUSD, meanwhile, said that while it can cover expenses for the near future, the Alameda County Office of Education has warned that the district is deficit spending.

 - The district has cut $3.9 million to balance the 2019-20 budget and was projecting another $4.6 million in cuts to balance the 2020-21 budget — even if teachers didn’t receive a raise.
-The district says the cuts will result in raising class size caps in the early grades from 26 to 30.
+The district said the cuts would result in raising class size caps in the early grades from 26 to 30.
 Cuts in classified and administrative positions are also expected.

 - Schools remained open, but officials reported that only a small percentage of the district's 12,000 students attended school during the strike.
 The district also had to calculate grades for high school students without final exams.

 May 8, 2019